felixyale/grunt-requirejs-map/README.md

 # grunt-requirejs-map

-> Generate dependencies of js files.
+> Generate dependencies of required file for requirejs.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`